Are you interested in stock investing but unsure of where to begin? The dividend payout ratio is here to help.

 Increased Financial Risk:

-A company that pays out a large portion of its earnings as dividends may have less financial cushion to withstand economic downturns or unexpected expenses.
+A company that pays out a large portion of its earnings as dividends may have a less financial cushion to withstand economic downturns or unexpected expenses.

 This can increase the company’s financial risk and make it more vulnerable to financial difficulties.